wppconnect-team/mobile/README.md

 This project uses wa-js which extracts some functions from WhatsApp fonts.

+## How to use this project

+In the near future we will be releasing them on the playstore and if we succeed we will also launch them on the appstore or you can run this app on your local machine using the necessary dependencies to run a react native app, see here -> <https://reactnative.dev/docs/environment-setup>

+## Development

 This is a React Native project and to run it we use common react native scripts:

 ```bash